This summary is for web content managers, editors and writers. It’s limited to level A and AA guidelines relevant to content production.

-Web writers should know how to check if their content is accessible, especially if they’re editing or updating content they didn’t create.
+Web writers should know how to check if their content is accessible.
 It’s not a difficult skill to learn, and a few simple tools will help.
-In this article, I discuss evaluating content against the Web Content Accessibility Guidelines 2.0.
+In this article, we discuss evaluating content against the Web Content Accessibility Guidelines 2.0.

-Web writers must provide a text alternative for informative or functional images they use in their content.
-But what should you do when the image also needs a caption?
-Three methods are commonly used, but none is ideal.
-In this article I’ll explain why and suggest an alternative.
+We need a text alternative for informative or functional images.
+But what should we do when the image also needs a caption?
+In this article we discuss the options.

 If you want to write better web content, here’s an A-Z that should help.
-It covers attributes of quality content and issues you should be aware of as a web writer.
+It covers attributes of quality content and other issues web writers should be aware of.

 A CMS can create problems for your content if you let it generate file names or text alternatives for images.
 This article discusses system behaviour to watch out for.